bisug/TG-WordGame/README.md

 `WORDSEEK_DATABASE_URL` or `WORDSEEK_REDIS_URI` in `.env`.
 Keep
 `DATABASE_SSL=false` for the bundled Compose PostgreSQL service.
 Set `DATABASE_SSL=true` for managed databases that require TLS.

+PostgreSQL 18 uses the official image's versioned data directory `/var/lib/postgresql/18/docker` and mounts the parent directory `/var/lib/postgresql`.
+If you already have a Compose volume from PostgreSQL 16 or 17, do not switch the image directly on production data.
+Take a `pg_dump` backup, start a fresh PostgreSQL 18 volume, run migrations, and restore the backup.

 ### Railway